n7down/kuiper/README.md

 - [x] Wire up the DHT22 and BMP280 sensor to the ESP8266
 - [ ] Build water proof case
 - [ ] Add switch to trigger deep sleep - if the switch is off then don't send data to the server (for rechanging the battery)
+ - If the trigger is on (turns off sensors and dont send data to the server) - the led lights up
 ## Software
 - [x] Ambient environmental sensors (AES) send message to mosquitto mqtt server
 - [ ] Setup passwords on mosquitto mqtt server